 The installation of the agent does not require a license.
-However, you must specify a license server.
+However, you must specify a license server when installing the management server, or when connecting the console to the agent (if the agent was imported manually).
 Once the agent starts backing up a virtual machine, the agent checks whether the virtual machine's host has a license.
 If it does not have one, the agent takes a free license from the specified license server and assigns it to the host.
 If the host is included in a cluster, licenses will be assigned to all of the clustered hosts.
 Therefore, you need one license for each clustered ESX(i).
 This ensures the uninterrupted operation of your backup plans when virtual machines are moved around the cluster.